anisbet/pipe/tests/README.md

 Additional parameters used by the flag.
 Specifying the flag itself is optional and doing so can improve clarity of the documentation.
 The dash '-' or '--' are are also optional.

 ### Input: (data)
 Input data is always written to file during testing.
-You can influence how the file is named by adding a string with no spaces after the colon ':'.
-For example ```Input: file1```.
-The file input data is expected to start on the next that starts with triple-back ticks (code markdown).
+By default pipeline will create file names for you in a scratch directory.
+You can also use named files (```Input: file1```), but they must be defined before any standard ```Input:``` directive.
+The file may be a relative or absolute path.

 ### Output:
 The expected output produced by using the 'flag' and its parameters.
 The output data is expected to start on the next that starts with triple-back ticks (code markdown).